sumanthyedoti/toy-robot-elixir/README.md

 direction it is facing, and `report` the current position and direction it is facing.

-The rebot is smart enough not to jump off the edge if you say so.
+The robot is smart enough not to jump off the edge if you say so.

 ### Start the application:

 ```
-cd ../into/the/direction
+cd ../into/the/directory
 iex -S mix
 ```